πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Space

-C strings are always terminated by a null character \0, which lets code determine the string's length.
+C strings are always terminated with a null character \0, which is how code can tell where the string ends.

 Q2.
 What array size is needed to store "Hello"?